What are ocarinas capable of?

 Ocarinas can perform a wide range of ornamentation, including:

-- Mordents
+• Mordents

-Celtic ornaments including rolls, cranns, and strike cranns may also be used.
+Celtic ornaments, including rolls, cranns, and strike cranns, may also be used.

 Timbre

 Ocarinas can be designed to produce quite a diverse range of timbres, from extremely pure to noticeably 'buzzy'.
-These differences are created by changing the size and shape of the sound hole, and are 'set in stone' when the instrument is made.
+These differences are created by changing the size and shape of the sound hole and are 'set in stone' when the instrument is made.

-- Italian made ocarinas tend to have a more textured sound,
+• Italian-made ocarinas tend to have a more textured sound,

-- Asian ocarinas are generally more pure sounding.
+• Asian ocarinas are generally more pure-sounding.

-Changes in these are mostly attained by changing to a different ocarina, but there are a few ways of influencing the timbre of an ocarina while playing:
+Changing the timbre and other playing characteristics is attained by changing to a different ocarina, but there are a few ways of influencing the timbre of an ocarina while playing:

-- By changing one's fingering and blowing harder or softer.
+• By changing one's fingering and blowing harder or softer.

 Volume dynamics

-- To increase the volume you must cover, or part-close a hole, and blow harder to maintain the same pitch.
+• To increase the volume, you must cover or part-close a hole and blow harder to maintain the same pitch.

-- Decreasing the volume involves doing the opposite, opening or part-opening a hole, and blowing more softly.
+• Decreasing the volume involves doing the opposite, opening or part-opening a hole and blowing more softly.

 Microtones